Ard3ny/ard3ny.github.io/_posts/2023-11-12-Use-terraform-to-deploy-nginx-on-AWS-EC2-instance.md

 ## Validate the deploy
 ### Output
-After a few seconds, you should see the IP address in terminal output, that we defined in our output.tf file.
+After a few seconds, you should see the IP address in terminal output, that we defined in our "output.tf" file.

 It should look like this.